inferadb/cli/CLI Development.md

 - All commands and subcommands
 - Flag names and values
-- Profile names from `~/.inferadb/profiles.yaml`
+- Profile names from `~/.config/inferadb/cli.yaml`
-- Organization and vault IDs from current context
+- Organization and vault IDs from current profile
 - Resource types from active schema
 - Common permission names